deeplearning4j/deeplearning4j/ADRs/0015 - Unified Resource Manager.md

 This is also important for compatibility.
 Due to the legacy checksum verification in the zoo module, md5 checksum verification can come later.

+This leads us to 5 resource types:
+1. Omnihub: The omnihub pretrained models
+2. Datasets: the legacy datasets for custom iterators like mnist and lfw
+3. Dl4j zoo: The legacy zoo models
+4. Strumpf: the legacy test resource manager
+5. Custom: custom resources where a user can specify a URL and file destination

 ## Consequences